Friday, 4 July 2014

 We waited hopefully for it to pass but in the end we had to set off in our plastic capes, which had been getting much more use that we expected lately.

-We squelched along the road, aware that our discomfort was nothing, and grateful that we were born too late for these horrors.
+We squelched along the road, aware that our discomfort was trivial, and grateful that we were born too late for these horrors.
 Before long we crossed under the lines again and found ourselves in the straggling village of Biard.
 Low cottages lined the thin, potholed street, which looked like a mule track with a lick of tar over it.

 Turning once again, we came to a level crossing over the railway track, and beyond that there was no more tar, only mud.
 After the last house, we were in open fields, the crops sagging under the weight of rain.